erszcz/msc-thesis/dfly-multiboot.md

 a 32 bit UEFI firmware can only load a 32 bit OS image.

 GPT (GUID Partition Table) is the new partitioning scheme used by UEFI.
-GPT is free of the MBR limitations such as number of primary partitions or their sizes, still maintaining backwards compatibility with legacy systems which understand only MBR.
+GPT\ is\ free of\ the MBR limitations such as number of primary partitions or\ their sizes, still maintaining backwards compatibility with legacy systems which understand only MBR.
 The maximum number of partitions on a GPT partitioned volume is 128 with the maximum size of a partition (and the whole disk) of 8ZiB (2^70^ bytes).

-In essence, UEFI is similar to the Multiboot Specification addressing the same limitations of the BIOS and conventional bootloaders.
+In essence, UEFI is similar to the Multiboot Specification as it addresses the same limitations of the BIOS and conventional bootloaders.
 However, the Multiboot Specification was intended to provide a solution which could be retrofitted onto already existent and commonly used hardware, while UEFI is aimed at deployment on newly manufactured hardware.